sbutler/aws-staticweb-terraform/README.md

 **Warning: you cannot use the tags to keep an old version longer than what you specify for `website_noncurrent_expire`.**

+## Error Pages

+When using the CloudFront distribution this module provides custom error pages using the University of Illinois Theme.
+You can change some values in these error pages using the module environment variables.

+Error pages and assets are stored in the S3 buckets under the `.error/` prefix.
+Do not upload your own objects under this prefix, and any changes you make to managed objects will be overwriten the next time the terraform is run.

 ## Variables

 This configuration has several variables you can use to customize how